GLocalFlex/GLocalFlexClient/README.md

 # GLocalFlexClient

-The reposistory contains simple automated Rest client that acts as seller or buyer and a websocket client listening to live updates.
+The repository contains a simple automated Rest client that acts as a seller or buyer and a websocket client listening to live updates.

-The rest client is able to automaticallty create buy and sell orders.
-The paramaters are set in the `rest_client.py` file.
+The rest client is able to automatically create buy and sell orders.
+The parameters are set in the `rest_client.py` file.

     usage: rest_client.py [-h] [-r] [-s] [--log] [--host] [-u] [-p] {buy,sell}